 Our graduates are leaders who serve children and families in every capacity.
 They head social service agencies, advocacy organizations, museums, hospital programs, and parent support initiatives.
 They are principals, Golden Apple Award-winning teachers, program directors, social workers, therapists, and researchers.
 They teach at every level from preschool to graduate school.
-They are working in these areas:

 These are just a few examples of alumni leading efforts to improve early education, care, and childhood experiences.